 The college has been accredited since the 1970s and certain programs also have regional and national accreditation.
 Find more at LRSC Accreditation Information.

 The OPE Equity in Athletics Disclosure Website is brought to you by the Office of Postsecondary Education of the U.S. Department of Education.
-It was authorized by Congress with the 1998 amendments to the Higher Education Act of 1965 (HEA) to help prospective students and their families research athletic opportunities on various college campuses.
+Authorized by Congress with the 1998 amendments to the Higher Education Act of 1965 (HEA), it helps prospective students and their families research athletic opportunities on various college campuses.
 Under the HEA, the Secretary of Education is required to collect financial and statistical information on men's and women's intercollegiate sports and make it available to the public.
 Access the most recent LRSC Equity in Athletics report.

 The Biennial Review is conducted in accordance with the 1989 amendments to the Drug-Free Schools and Communities Act, as articulated in the Education Department General Administrative Regulations (EDGAR) part 86 (Drug-Free Schools and Campuses Regulations), requires an institution of higher education (IHE) such as Lake Region State College, to certify that it has implemented programs to prevent the abuse of alcohol and use and/or distribution of illicit drugs both by LRSC students and employees both on its premises and as a part of any of its activities.

 Annual Campus Security & Fire Safety Report

 The OPE Campus Security Statistics Website is brought to you by the Office of Postsecondary Education of the U.S. Department of Education.
 It was authorized by Congress with the 1998 amendment to the Higher Education Act of 1965 (HEA) to help potential college students and their parents research certain criminal offenses on college campuses.
 The Department of Education is committed to assisting schools in providing students with a safe environment in which to learn and to keep parents and students well informed about campus security.

 Registered Sex Offender